-Excluding rail facilities, the Corporation used the value in use method to determine the recoverable amount of these CGUs for the purpose of impairment testing, determined by using discounted cash flows.
+The Corporation used the value in use method to determine the recoverable amount of these CGUs for the purpose of impairment testing, determined by using discounted cash flows.
 Inherent in the value in use approach are key assumptions that are subjective and represent reasonable estimates with respect to factors affecting operations including economic, operational and market conditions.
 These conditions are sensitive to change and could affect fair value.

 The cash flow projections included specific estimates for five years and a terminal valuation.
-Cash flows for the next fiscal year are based on the Corporation's latest forecast and budget.
-The forecast is based on past performance as well as management's assessment of economic conditions, including commodity prices, expected market trends, and growth strategy.
-For future years not included in the latest forecast or budget, assumptions are made based on past performance, anticipated oil and gas industry activity, and the unique market characteristics of the CGU.
-The terminal valuation is determined based on management's estimate of the long-term compound growth rate of annual net earnings excluding depreciation, depletion, amortization, accretion, share-based compensation, interest, and taxes.
+Cash flows for the next fiscal year are based on the Corporation's budget.
+The budget is based on past performance as well as management's assessment of economic conditions, including commodity prices, expected market trends, and growth strategy.
+For future years not included in the budget, assumptions are made based on past performance, anticipated oil and gas industry activity, and the unique market characteristics of the CGU.
+The terminal valuation is determined based on management's estimate of the long-term compound growth rate of annual net earnings excluding depreciation, depletion, amortization, impairment, accretion, share-based compensation, interest, and taxes.
 The discount rate used to calculate the net present value of cash flows is based on estimates of the Corporation's weighted average cost of capital, adjusted to consider the nature of the assets being valued and their specific risk profile.
 Changes in the general economic environment could result in significant changes to this estimate.
-The Corporation used after-tax discount rates ranging from 13.5% - 16.3% (pre-tax discount rate range of 15.4% - 24.3%) and a terminal growth rate of 2%.
+The Corporation used after-tax discount rates ranging from 11.5% - 12.2% (pre-tax discount rate range of 14.3% - 16.0%) and a terminal growth rate of 2%.